mojodojodev/mojodojo.dev/this_week_in_mojo.md

 Loosely held opinion, Mojo clearly needs to support:

 Nested functions (currently wired up, but have a few issues given lifetimes are not here yet).
 I'd like @parameter to go away on the nested functions eventually too.
-Existing Python lambda syntax, which is sugar for Add the initial README.md #1.
-We need to support type annotations here.
+Existing Python lambda syntax, which is sugar, we need to support type annotations here.

 Lower priority, but I think we're likely to explore:

-Possibly implement more flexible/general/ergonomic light-weight closures like Scala3 => syntax User defined statement blocks, e.g.:
+Possibly implement more flexible/general/ergonomic light-weight closures like Scala3 => syntax

+User defined statement blocks, e.g.:

 ```python